Manuel Machado (poet)

-Manuel Machado y Ruiz (29 August 1874 in Seville – 19 January 1947 in Madrid) was a Spanish poet and a prominent member of the Generation of 98.
+Manuel Machado y Ruiz (29 August 1874 – 19 January 1947) was a Spanish poet and a prominent member of the Generation of '98.

 Manuel Machado was the son of Antonio Machado Álvarez, a known folklorist Seville nicknamed "Demófilo", and Ana Ruiz.
 His brothers were also poets: Antonio Machado and José Machado.

 He inherited his father's love of the popular Andalusian character.
 Manuel was born in San Pedro Martir Street No. 20, spending his childhood in the Palacio de las Dueñas, where his family had rented one of the zones reserved for individuals.
 His whole family moved to Madrid when Manuel was 9, because his paternal grandfather had obtained a professorship at the Universidad Central.
-The desire of all the three brothers was to study in the Free Institution of Teaching, led by Francisco Giner de los Ríos, who was a great friend of the Manuel's grandfather.
+The desire of all the three brothers was to study in the Free Institution of Teaching, led by Francisco Giner de los Ríos, who was a great friend of Manuel's grandfather.

 Later, the family moved to Madrid, where Manuel progressed in his studies, culminating with a Bachelor of Arts.
 After that, his family returned to Seville on only a few occasions, but Seville and Andalusia were in his mind as a living reference, however distant, for the love of his parents towards their land.

-In Madrid, Manuel began to publicize his first poetry and contributed to several literary publications in Madrid along with writers like Francis and Juan Ramón Jiménez Villaespesa.
+In Madrid, Manuel began to publish his first poetry and contributed to several literary publications in Madrid along with writers like Francisco Villaespesa and Juan Ramón Jiménez.

 He was co-founder of the Association of Friends of the Soviet Union on February 11, 1933.

 Over the years, he became director of Madrid's Municipal Library (now the Municipal Historical Library) and the Municipal Museum.
 He created several short-lived literary magazines and worked in daily newspapers in Europe and America.

 Machado contributed strongly to the modernist poetry, and understood its colorful, decadent and cosmopolitan themes, and that giving a hint of Andalusian poetry makes something unique.
-This has often been opposed to the modernist side of the 98 Generation.
+This has often been opposed to the modernist side of the Generation of '98.